 BOIL THE GRATED DAIKON

 Before mixing the daikon into the batter, Mama Lin usually boils the daikon.
-She’ll fire up the wok and sauté a few smashed cloves of garlic and diced shallots to get the flavors going.
-Then, she adds the daikon, along with 1 1/2 cups of water.
-Daikon is slightly bitter, so she adds a few small pieces of rock sugar to balance the flavors.
-You can find it in Asian supermarkets.
-She prefers using rock sugar because she claims the sweetness is more pristine (清甜).
-You can substitute rock sugar with 1 1/2 tablespoons of granulated sugar.
+She’ll fire up the wok and sauté a few smashed cloves of garlic to get the flavors going.
+Then, she combines the daikon, with 1 1/2 cups of water and cook the radish for 5 to 7 minutes.

 MAKE THE BATTER